62 seasons of wooden bats, chalk lines, and community.

 5. Equipment

 Only wooden bats approved by SCSL are permitted in the Night League.
 Using an illegal bat results in an automatic out and possible ejection.
-All players must wear proper athletic footwear.

 6. Eligibility